morpht/entitygroupfield/README.md

   (`/admin/group/types/manage/private_group/content`).
 * Scroll down to a node type you care about (e.g. 'Article')
 * Click the 'Install' button and configure appropriately.

-By default, users can automatically be associated with groups.

 ## Viewing group associations